 - What is the process of submitting company card expenses?

 - What is the process for requesting reimbursement?

 Your team will always have questions about the policy on food and drinks, so make sure they can find the info easily and have a point of contact for whoever can offer more clarity.

 4. Executive travel policy

-We briefly touched on executive travel when we talked about traveling in business class, but there is certainly more to the top dogs traveling.
+We briefly touched on executive travel when we talked about travelling in business class, but there is certainly more to the top dogs travelling.

 Executive travel can be a touchy subject if there are more lenient policies in place than there is for less senior team members.
 Your executives also may need to know the guidelines in place for their own travel, so they don’t accidently go overboard, which could be an accounting nightmare!

 You’ll need to make sure you deliver a guide for approvals, procedures, booking deadlines, meals, accommodation, basically everything.